mehmetalitan/mehmetalitan/README.md

 - 👋 Hi, I am Ali

-- 👀 I’m interested in coding in(GNU) C, C++
+- 👀 I’m interested in coding in Python(Actively),(GNU) C, C++
 - 🌱 I’m currently learning Assembly coding as well as arithmetic algorithms on ALU's or embedded systems.
+(Paused_

 <!---